rajasekhar1404/java_learning_programms/my_java_documentation.md

 # Lambda Expressions

 Lambda expressions are similar to methods, but they do not need a name and they can be implemented right in the body of a method.

+instanceof is used to check if an object is related to that class or not.